Atripla (efavirenz + tenofovir DF + FTC)

 - Atripla is the European tradename for a fixed dose combination of efavirenz, tenofovir DF and FTC.

 - In some countries, Atripla is a white tablet with the same design.

-- Generic versions of Atripla include Atenef, Atreslawin, Atroiza, Citenvir, Heftenam, Odimune, Teevir, Tribuss, Trivenz, Truno, Trustiva and Viraday.
+- Generic versions of Atripla include Atenef, Atreslawin, Atroiza, Citenvir, Heftenam, Odimune, Teevir, Tribuss, Trivenz, Truno, Trustiva, Viraday and Vonavir.
 These meds have contain the same active ingredients as Atripla and are just as safe and effective.
 The WHO refer to this combination as AF2B.
 Tenarenz, Telura and Eflaten are generic versions that are similar but contain 3TC instead of FTC.